wilimitis/al-folio/_pages/about.md

 social: true
 ---

-Passionate polyglot blurring the lines between technology and art.

 ☀️ Creating an inclusive community to discuss sensitive issues at Una.

-🌘 Exploring the connection between procedural generation and micro/macro-animations.
+🌘 Exploring the intersection of technology, mathematics, and visual aesthetics.